RevenueHunt/docs/docs/how-to-guides/publish-quiz-automatic-popup.md

 - (optional) Basic understanding of HTML for editing Shopify themes.
 - (optional) Access to your Shopify theme's code editor.

-**Safety Warning**
+!!! warning

     Directly editing your Shopify theme's source code can potentially disrupt your store's functionality.
 If unsure about some steps, consider hiring a developer.

 ## Setting Up Automatic Popups